aolszowka/MsBuildProjectReferenceFixer/README.md

 In all cases the program will print out the projects that needed to be fixed.

                <>            The directory to spin though for Project Files
       --validate             Indicates if this tool should only be run in validation mode
   -?, -h, --help             Show this message and exit
 ```

 ## Hacking
 The most likely change you will want to make is changing the supported project files.
-In theory this tool should support any MSBuild Project Format that utilizes a ProjectGuid.
+In theory this tool should support any MSBuild Project Format that utilizes a `ProjectGuid`.

-See MsBuildProjectReferenceFixer.GetProjectsInDirectory(string) for the place to modify this.
+See `MsBuildProjectReferenceFixer.GetProjectsInDirectory(string)` for the place to modify this.

 The tool should also support those projects that utilize the same ProjectReference format as CSPROJ formats.